agahafiz04/game-rps-odinproject/README.md

 RPS Game powered by The Odin Project

 This project is made using html, css, and javascript.
-The contents of this project is a minigame about rock paper scissors game.
+The contents of this project is a minigame about rock paper scissors game created to improve understanding about basic javascript syntax

 ## [Live Demo](https://agahafiz04.github.io/odin-recipes-odinproject/)